Atlas975/Notes/Networking/Internet_protocols.md

 - Handles data delivery between applications
 - Lowest layer in which communication instead of packets are used.
 Eg. flow control, allowing devices to request lower or higher data transmission rates based on capabilities
 ## Network layer
-- Handles logical addressing using IP addresses
+- Handles logical addressing using IP addresses, scheduling and delivering packets
 - Transfers data packets, in a WAN this involves creating a route as well.
 ## Data link layer
 - Responsible for reliable transmission of data frames between devices on the same physical network, defines protocols such as ethernet, wifi and bluetooth,